-What actually happens during a TJ Liver Biopsy?
+What happens during venous sampling?

 It is performed in the IR procedure room.
-You will lie on a special x-ray table on your back and be covered with sterile drapes with an antiseptic solution.
+You will lie on a special x-ray table on your back and be covered with sterile drapes.

-- Local anaesthetic will be injected to numb the neck area and stop you feeling pain.
-When the neck is numb, a thin tube (catheter) is positioned into the vein using x-ray guidance. - Contrast (x-ray dye) is injected into the catheter and viewed on an x-ray screen.
-This confirms that it is in the right position. - Then when the catheter is in the right position the radiologist will begin to take the tissue samples that are required. - Once the tissue sample/samples have been taken, the radiologist removes the catheter and will press gently on the entry site.
+- Your groin or neck area will be cleaned with an antiseptic solution.
+The Interventional Radiologist will talk with you about which area he or she plans to use when you sign the consent form before the procedure starts. - Local anaesthetic will be injected to numb the area and stop you feeling pain.
+When the groin or neck is numb, a thin tube (catheter) is positioned into the vein/veins using x-ray guidance. - Contrast (x-ray dye) is injected into the catheter and viewed on an x-ray screen.
+This confirms that it is in the right position.

+When the catheter is in the right position the radiologist will begin to take the blood samples that are required.
+Once the blood samples have been taken, the radiologist removes the catheter and will press gently on the entry site.
 This prevents bleeding.
 The procedure usually takes around one hour.